fraterrisus/dragonwars-crack/doc/Board Events.md

 # Board Events

-The third byte of map square data includes a "special ID".
-If this value is non-zero, it's used as an index to look up a block of code (an "event") to run when you step on that square.
+The third byte of map square data includes a "special" identifier.
+Every time you step on a square the game checks the ID, and if it's non-zero, it runs a block of code (hereafter an "event") that corresponds to that ID.
+This happens when you "start a turn" on a square, no matter how you got there; it's not tied to movement.
 Multiple squares on a map can have the same special ID.

-Events can also be triggered by (U)sing an item, skill, or attribute; you usually have to do this while you're standing on a square with a particular Special ID, but the triggered Event is usually different than the normal Event for that Special.
+Events can also be triggered by (U)sing an item, skill, or attribute (hereafter an "action"); you often have to do this while you're standing on a square with a particular Special ID, but the triggered Event is different than the normal Event for that Special.

 For instance, in the Slave Camp, the square (04,02) is tagged with Special ID 0x11.
 When you step on that square, the game runs Event 0x11 `[0969]`, which checks to see if you've noticed the Nature Axe yet.
 But if you're standing on that square and you Use *Forest Lore*, it runs Event 0x13 `[0975]` instead.
 That prints some color text and sets a flag that says "yup, you found the Nature Axe".
-Now, the next time you run Event 0x11 (which is immediately afterwards), the game shows you the cache that contains the Nature Axe and lets you take it.
+Now, the next time you run Event 0x11 (which is immediately afterwards, because you're still standing on that square), the game shows you the cache that contains the Nature Axe and lets you take it.

 There's also a default handler that runs every time you step on every square.
 This is technically Event 0x00 (although there's a pointer between Event 0x00 and 0x01, it's complicated), but I've listed it last because Markdown's Ordered List tag starts at 1 whether I want it to or not.